ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

-to achieve two things: secure rough time synchronization even for clients without any idea of what time it is, and giving clients a format by which to report any inconsistencies they observe between time servers.
+to achieve two things: secure rough time synchronization even for clients without any idea of what time it is, and giving clients a format by which to report any inconsistencies they observe between timeservers.
 This document specifies the on-wire protocol required for these goals, and discusses aspects of the ecosystem needed for it to work.

 --- middle